Heavy Set

 the receiver out on the air, glaring at it in the dark.
 "That

 voice rushed on.
 "Glad you're home.
-In a big rush, but
+In a big rush, but –

-what about th
+what about that game tomorrow?"

 "What game?"

--yi, you"re kidding.
+"What game?
+For cri-yi, you"re kidding.
 Notre Dame and

 S.C.!"